fpereiro/proof/notes.md

 - PE: "Turing is about to take the paper in a more unusual direction by using numbers to encode other forms of information.
 The next section of Turing's paper demonstrates how numbers can represent not photographs or songs, but the machines themselves.
 Yes, everything is a number.
 Even Turing Machines are numbers."

-- TU: "5.
+- TU: "Section 5.
 Enumeration of computable sequences.
 A computable sequence γ is determined by a description of a machine which computes γ.
 Thus the sequence 001011011101111... is determined by the table on p.
 234, and, in fact, any computable sequence is capable of being described in terms of such a table.
 It will be useful to put these tables into a kind of standard form."

 - PE: "Turing actually started out with a standard form that he described in Section 1. (...)
 Turing quickly abandoned his own rules.
 He allowed printing multiple symbols and moving multiple squares in single operations.
 This was done solely so the machine tables didn't go on for pages and pages.
 Now he'd like to return to his original restrictions."